Adam Levine returns for the 16th season as a coach on the four-time Emmy Award-winning NBC hit series "The Voice."

 Outside of Maroon 5, Levine has recently broadened his entertainment resume to include both TV and film roles.
 Outside of "The Voice," his other TV credits include "American Horror Story: Asylum," "Family Guy" and "30 Rock."

-Levine was cast in a major role in director John Carney's 2015 film "Begin Again," co-starring with Keira Knightley and Mark Ruffalo.
+Levine was cast in a major role in director John Carney's 2013 film "Begin Again," co-starring Keira Knightley and Mark Ruffalo.
 He also performed the film's theme song, "Lost Stars," which earned an Academy Award nomination for Best Original Song.
-Levine later partnered once again with Carney to co-write the song "Go Now," featured on the soundtrack for Carney's 2016 critically acclaimed movie "Sing Street."
+Levine later partnered with Carney again to co-write the song "Go Now," featured on the soundtrack for Carney's 2016 critically acclaimed movie "Sing Street."